-White Chicken Chili With Corn, White Beans, Chicken And Peppers.
-Quick and Easy, Creamy White Chicken Chili is Perfect To Make A Comforting Weeknight Dinner.
+White Chicken Chili With Corn, White Beans, and Peppers.
+Quick and Easy, this creamy chili recipe is Perfect To Make A Comforting Weeknight Dinner.

-White Chicken Chili is a recipe I actually first tried at one of those work potlucks many years ago.
+I actually first tried white chili at one of those work potlucks many years ago.
 She made it in a slow cooker, but it is just as easy to make in a dutch oven or instant pot.
 After growing up with only traditional smoky beef chili and Cincinnati Chili, I was blown away.
 “What is this heavenly soup?!
 It’s so good!”
 In fact it wasn’t what I was expecting at all, but I was hooked.

 You can use breast or thighs as long as they are skinless.
 I generally prefer a mix of the two, but your preference is fine!

 Although this chicken chili has just a little kick, I wouldn’t call it spicy.
 If your family doesn’t like spicy food, the spice level is very easy to control with this recipe.
 For my family, I use diced fresh poblano peppers instead of the canned chilis, but you can also use red or green peppers.
 You can also use adobo sauce instead of cayenne or skip the cayenne powder completely.
 Adobo sauce has a smoky flavor that can add a little different taste to the chili.

 If you want to make it spicier, add hot canned green chilis, fresh slices of jalepeno, or more cayenne powder.

 I get asked sometimes about cooking the chicken in the pot rather than before.
 I find that it cuts down on cooking time to cook the chicken prior and a bit easier to not overcook the chicken.
 However, you can definitely cook the chicken during the step where the beans and chicken broth are added.
 The cooking time of the chili would need to increase as well.

 Looking for more Soups?

 - 1 yellow onion diced ½ cup